What Is Moldavite, and How to Spot Fake Moldavite?

 What Is Moldavite

-Moldavite is an impact glass, produced when terrestrial silica is fused in the intense heat and pressure created by the crash of large meteorites.
+Moldavite is a type of gemstone that originated from a meteorite impact, produced when terrestrial silica is fused in the intense heat and pressure created by the crash of large meteorites.

 Moldavite is a type of tektite, Tectites are members of a large group of impact glasses, formed by the collision of a meteorite on the Earth’s surface and the subsequent melting of surrounding rocks.